heru-himawan-tl/fdaf-application-example/README.md

 #### Runtime Naming Convention Of Application Deployment Under WildFly

+If you will test or deploy FDAF-based application under WildFly, you must follow the following runtime naming convention:

+- If deployment applies separation between enterprise application and web application, in order the web-application part to be working properly, the correct runtime name must be applied to EAR part.
+This FDAF application example EAR deployment must have runtime name as `fdaf.ear`.

-In order the web-application part to be working properly under WildFly, the correct runtime name must be applied to EAR part of this FDAF application example deployment, as `fdaf.ear`.
+- If deployment applies separation between enterprise application and web application, in order the web-application part to be working properly, the correct runtime name must be applied to EAR part.
+This FDAF application example EAR deployment must have runtime name as `fdaf.ear`.